Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 adventureaquarium.com

-The aquarium is home to more than 15,000 aquatic animals including the largest collection of sharks in the Northeast.
-Take a walk through the shark tunnel, and get up close to hippos.
+The aquarium is home to more than 15,000 aquatic animals— including the largest collection of sharks in the Northeast that you can see from the shark tunnel.
+See hippos up close, or take a peek at the recently hatched African penguins.
+Kaleidoscope Cove dedicates an area to bioluminescent sea creatures.

 856-231-1885